solo-system/solo-system.github.io/documentation/troubleshooting.md

   the field position, date and times of establishing recording, particularly if you are using multiple Solos

-* Remember that the Solo software has to be flashed onto each memory card before each time that it is inserted into the Solo (not true, but safest).
+* Remember that the Solo software should be flashed onto each memory card before each time that it is inserted into the Solo (not true, but safest).